Talk: Nasu Kinoko X Urobuchi Gen

 Nasu: You instantly fix it?
 In your head?

-Uro: Yep, however the waves tell me to.
-(Laughs)
+Uro: Yep, however the waves tell me to. (laughs)

 Q: Do the users ever point out things to you that make you go "Oh, yeah, good point?"